 The EGCWR currently maintains four beautification sites in our community:

 - Beethoven School, Washington Street: Club members work with school administrators and teachers to "bring a little green" to this otherwise asphalt campus.
-Each fall we afford second graders -- hopefully future gardeners themselves! -- the opportunity to plant bulbs in the school's flagpole garden.
-Materials for this popular student event are provided by Boston Mayor Thomas M. Menino's Fall Daffodil Program.
-Club members also contribute and plant other flowering plants and greenery at the school.·
+Each year members hold a fall daffodil-bulb planting event with 2nd graders, who look forward to seeing the flowers break ground and bloom in the spring.
+Club members also contribute and plant other flowering annuals/perennials, grasses and greenery at the school.

 Several of the above sites have won awards in the Boston Mayor's Annual Garden Contest, and all are heavily used and valued by community members.

-- West Roxbury Branch of the Boston Public Library: Since 1998 our club has been working with the Friends of the West Roxbury Library to enhance the landscape surrounding this venerable old/new building, add "living color" to the entryway and maintain the popular Reading Garden, which provides visitors with a lush, verdant retreat for reading and reflection.
-The chair of our beautification committee also sits on the board of the Library Friends.
+- West Roxbury Branch of the Boston Public Library: Since 1998 our club has been working with the Friends of the West Roxbury Branch Library to enhance the landscape surrounding this community landmark, adding "living color" to the entryway and maintaining the popular Reading Garden, which provides visitors with a verdant retreat for reading and reflection.
+The chairperson of our Library Beautification Committee also sits on the board of the Friends.

-As a 501(c)(3) not-for-profit organization, we are dependent on member voluntarism and support from the community to fund the above beautification projects and other activities related to our mission.
-In odd-numbered years, we hold a garden tour showcasing some of our area's extraordinary "city gardens."
-We raise money through sponsorships, tour ticket sales and a raffle of merchandise/services donated by local businesses.
+As a 501(c)(3) not-for-profit organization, we are dependent on member-volunteers and support from the community to fund the above beautification projects and other activities related to our mission.
+In odd-numbered years, we hold a West Roxbury garden tour showcasing some of our area's extraordinary "city gardens."
+We raise money through sponsorships, tour ticket sales and a raffle for merchandise/services donated by local businesses.